Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Proof of Theorem

 The final construction of our estimator is the following:

+Before proceeding to the proof, we highlight some features about the data-splitting approach.
+From a theoretical perspective, it only affects the convergence rate by a constant.
+However, from a practical standpoint, it might be of interest to avoid wasting one quarter of the sample if there are only a few observations missing.
+This means that we use the complete data to estimate the covariance by setting $\widehat{p}=1$.

+Moreover, it might be more appropriate to use a smaller fraction of the data to estimate the trace, as it is a one-dimensional quantity, and its convergence rate is faster than the convergence rate of the estimator itself.
+Unfortunately, due to the intractability of our estimator, we are unable to implement these ideas in a real dataset.

-We are now in position to prove the main result. \begin{proof} As discussed in Section \ref{sec:oracle}, the proof follows easily once we estimate the parameters of the truncation level.
+We are now in position to prove our main result, Theorem \ref{main_result}. \begin{proof} As discussed in Section \ref{sec:oracle}, the proof follows easily once we estimate the parameters of the truncation level.
 Indeed, the truncation levels in Proposition \ref{oracle_estimator} only requires the knowledge of $\tr(\Sigma), \|\Sigma\|$ and $p$ up to an absolute constant.
-The error that we need to take in account is to use the estimated value of $p$ instead of the true value when we divide the estimated quantity by $p$.
+The error that we need to take in account is to use the estimated value of $p$ instead of the true value when we divide by $p$.
 This is the only reason why we have to estimate the precise value of the parameter $p$.
-However, by triangle inequality
+To this end, by triangle inequality

 We apply Lemma \ref{estimation_parameter_p} to estimate both terms.
 The first term in the right hand side is, with probability at least $1-\delta$, at most